quixio/quix-docs/docs/cli/cli-quickstart.md

 # Quix CLI Quickstart

-In this guide you create a simple project on the command line, and test it locally, using the Quix CLI.
+In this guide you use the Quix CLI to create a simple pipeline on the command line, and test it locally by running it in Docker.

 ## Prerequisites